2400/git-lab-2/README.md

 ## Conflicts

-In the previous lab, we discussed editing the same file online and in your local repository.
-This simulates having two people editing the same file/repository.
-At some point, conflicts may occur.
-Conflicts occur when two developers edit the same content (same lines of code).
+In the previous lab, we discussed editing the same file online and in your local repository which simulated having two people editing the same file.
+Conflicts occur when two developers edit the same content (same lines of code in the same file).

 From this point on, you will be working with a partner.
 Both of you will be working on the same repository.
 You will be referred to as `first` and `second` team member.